meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2020-09-24-presidents-winners.md

 ----------------------------------------------------------------------------------------

 **Washington** - Today, the Administration announces the winners of the Gears of Government President’s Award.
-Established as the Gears of Government Awards, this program recognizes the contributions of individuals and teams across the federal workforce who make a profound difference in the lives of the American people.
+This program recognizes the contributions of individuals and teams across the federal workforce who make a profound difference in the lives of the American people.

 **Winners**